allegroai/clearml-docs/docs/guides/services/aws_autoscaler.md

 :::note AMIs
 The AWS autoscaler can run with any AMI (e.g. `NVIDIA Deep Learning AMI v20.11.0-46a68101-e56b-41cd-8e32-631ac6e5d02b`), provided that AWS supports the configuration specified.
-Note that AWS frequently updates its AMIs, and the latest versions may not have all required dependencies preinstalled.
+Note that AWS frequently updates its AMIs.

 Recent NVIDIA AMIs require an initial login to set up drivers.
 To handle interactive logins for these AMIs, add the following pre-execution bash script (see [step 5](#step_5)):